Skip to content

 Lyons VA Canteen and Retail Shop

-There is also a full-service retail store with such products as electronics, cosmetics, toiletries, and clothing.
+There is also a full-service retail store with electronics, cosmetics, toiletries, and clothing.
 Items may be purchased tax-free.
-The retail store is open to patients, staff, and caregivers, and is located in Building 6 on the second floor, across from the Canteen.
+The retail store is open to patients, staff, and caregivers and is located in Building 6 on the second floor, across from the Canteen.

-Visitors are welcomed to eat in the medical center Canteen, which is located in Building 6.
-We offer hot and cold entrees, beverages and desserts.
-Vending machines are available for your convenience 24 hours a day in the Building 135 Nursing Home, 2nd floor Dining Room; Building 3, ground floor; and Building 143 ground floor.
+Visitors are welcome to eat in the medical center Canteen, which is located in Building 6.
+We offer hot and cold entrees, beverages, and desserts.
+Vending machines are available for your convenience 24 hours a day in Building 135 Nursing Home, 2nd floor Dining Room, Building 3, ground floor, and Building 143, ground floor.

 Lyons Depot Gets a Major Upgrade

-On March 07, 1929 it was reported, due to several accidents at the Lyons Depot/Lyons Road Railroad crossing, discussions began on building an underpass and reconfigure the road.
+On March 07, 1929, it was reported that due to several accidents at the Lyons Depot/Lyons Road Railroad crossing, discussions began on building an underpass and reconfiguring the road.
 The railroad was so high that it was impossible to see vehicles coming from the other direction.
 Once called a neglected neighborhood may soon be a “bloom of the rose.”

 Local Fireworks that Came and Went

-Residents in Bernards Township always tell stories of the fun they enjoyed watching fireworks on the Lyons VA grounds every 4th of July.
+Residents of Bernards Township always tell stories of the fun they enjoy watching fireworks on the Lyons VA grounds every Fourth of July.

-Lyons VA fireworks were an annual tradition going back the the 1980s but it all ended in 2006.
-Source: Bernardsville News, July 2 1987
+Lyons VA fireworks were an annual tradition in the 1980s but it all ended in 2006.
+Source: Bernardsville News, July 2, 1987

 After decades of fireworks on the front lawn of the Lyons VA, the decision not to hold the event was made in the fall of 2006.